drbess/python_cafe/CONTRIBUTING.md

    git push origin YOUR_BRANCH_NAME
    ```

-3. **Open a Pull Request**: Go to the [original repository on GitHub](https://github.com/drbess/python_cafe) and click on 'New Pull Request'.
+3. **Open a Pull Request**: Go to the [original sitory on GitHub](https://github.com/drbess/python_cafe) and click on 'New Pull Request'.
 Choose your branch from the dropdown and click 'Create Pull Request'.

-## Reporting Issues
+## rting Issues

-If you find any bugs or have suggestions, please open an issue in the repo.
+If you find any bugs or have suggestions, please open an issue in the repository.
 Make sure to check existing issues first to avoid duplicates.

 ## Running Tests